Support our Nonprofit Magazine!

 Acknowledging the struggle is important because it will allow you to take steps and make choices that will help you prioritize self-care and get through.

-2. You don’t have to engage in conversation you don’t want to be a part of
+2. Don’t engage in conversations you don’t want to be a part of

 There is nothing wrong with saying politely (or even firmly), No.